sqlitebrowser/sqlitebrowser/BUILDING.md

 >**Note** - Use `cmake -DFORCE_INTERNAL_QSCINTILLA=ON -Dsqlcipher=1 -Wno-dev ..`<br>
 >if you're using Debian and meet errors during compiling.

-This should complete without errors, giving you a binary file called `sqlitebrowser`.
+This should complete without errors, giving you an executable file called `sqlitebrowser`.
 Done. :)

 > Also, we have a CI workflow for Ubuntu, you can check it out [here](https://github.com/sqlitebrowser/sqlitebrowser/blob/master/.github/workflows/build-ubuntu.yml)